Digitized Adiabatic Quantum Factorization

 For the second approach, we consider factorization of 35 and 235 using binary multiplication table.
-After classical pre-processing, we obtain the problem Hamiltonian, that requires 2 qubits for factoring 35 and 4 qubits for factoring 235.
+After classical preprocessing, we obtain the problem Hamiltonian, that requires 2 qubits for factoring 35 and 4 qubits for factoring 235.
 We consider first order NC method for obtaining the approximate CD term which contains up to two spin interaction terms.
 The factors corresponding to 35 have same bit length, due to exchange symmetry the ground state is a two-fold degenerate state, i.e., $(\ket{01}+\ket{10})/\sqrt{2}$.
 Fig.~\ref{fig4} (a), depicts the fidelity versus evolution time for five trotter steps, where the blue line corresponds to the evolution with CD driving and orange line is for without CD driving.
 The solid line is for the experimentally obtained result from \texttt{ibmq\_vigo}, and the dotted line is the ideal simulation result.
 Even though five trotter steps are depicted here, one can obtain the final ground state with experimental fidelity 0.982 with only two trotter steps, with $T = 0.002$ and $dt = 0.001$.
 In Fig.~\ref{fig4} (b), the probability distribution obtained from \texttt{ibmq\_casablanca} for factoring the number 235 using two trotter steps are shown.
-Using CD driving, the final ground state $\ket{0101}$ obtained has a highest success probability.
-To obtain the same probability, we noticed that it requires hundreds of trotter steps for the adiabatic evolution without CD driving for the used parameters.
+Using CD driving, the final ground state $\ket{0101}$ obtained has the highest success probability.
+In contrast, the adiabatic case requires hundreds of steps.

 {\it Conclusions.---} We have proposed a method to speed up integer factorization using a digitized-adiabatic quantum algorithm, where the source adiabatic algorithm is enhanced via STA techniques with CD driving.
 We obtain a substantial improvement in the fidelities in a very short time, reducing the total gate required for the factorization problem compared to the conventional adiabatic evolution.
 We successfully factorized numbers bigger than those feasible using the Shor's algorithm with the same number of qubits, which makes it more suitable for NISQ devices~\cite{amico2019experimental, skosana2021demonstration}.
 Moreover, at variance with recent variational quantum factoring algorithm~\cite{anschuetz2019variational,karamlou2020analyzing}, our method does not require classical optimization and, therefore, does not face the problem of local minima or barren plateaus.
 Furthermore, the optimal local CD coefficient can be easily calculated, and the classical preprocessing used to reduce the number of qubits requires only polynomial time.